 Best Forex Managed Account 2019

 This is where a money manager handles the investments and trading of the client’s account on their behalf.
-They manage the client account by seeking trading opportunities, implementing their own strategies or even taking input from the client on what they would like to trade and how.
+They manage the client account by seeking trading opportunities, adjusting the risk, implementing their own strategies or even taking input from the client on what they would like to trade and how.

 The world’s most popular FX platforms, the MT4 and the MT5 both feature the possibility of having a money manager manage accounts through them.
 This is often called a MAMM account.